-- When it's night-time in Italy, it's Wednesday over here. - Oh! the onions in Sicily make people cry in California.
+When it's night-time in Italy, it's Wednesday over here.

+Oh! the onions in Sicily make people cry in California.

 Why does a fly?
 When does a bee?

-- How does a wasp sit down to have his tea? - If you talk to an Eskimo, his breath will freeze your ear. - When it's night-time in Italy, it's Wednesday over here.
+How does a wasp sit down to have his tea?
+If you talk to an Eskimo, his breath will freeze your ear.

+When it's night-time in Italy, it's Wednesday over here.

 -[p.
-30/26] "'You can't get the wood,' she said."
+26] "'You can't get the wood,' she said."

-This was Henry Crun's standard excuse for not actually building anything he'd invented, on the Goon Show.
+This was Henry Crun's standard excuse for not actually building anything he'd invented, on the BBC Goon Show radio comedy programme.

 - [p.
-33/29] "The author, Grand Master Lobsang Dibbler,

-had an address in Ankh-Morpork."
+29] "The author, Grand Master Lobsang Dibbler, had an address in Ankh-Morpork." $\,$